Harichandra-Prasath/User-Management-System-in-GO/readme.md

 - **[gorm.io/gorm:](https://gorm.io/gorm)** Object-Relational Mapping for database operations.

-For a complete list of dependencies and versions, refer to the `requirements.txt` file.
+For a complete list of dependencies and versions, refer to the `requirements.txt` file or simply run go mod download.

 Feel free to explore and contribute to this User Management System!